-HD established a high-level dialogue process between representatives from Moldova and the break-away region of Transnistria in early 2017, the first initiative of this kind in over 15 years.
-The dialogue initiative seeks to contribute to the official negotiation process led by the Organization for Security and Cooperation in Europe (OSCE) by offering more informal dialogue spaces to assist progress on issues that may stall the formal process.
+HD established a high-level dialogue process between high-level representatives from the Parliament of Moldova and the Supreme Soviet of the break-away region of Transnistria in early 2017, the first initiative of this kind in over 15 years.
+The dialogue initiative, known as the Geneva Framework, seeks to contribute to the official negotiation process led by the Organization for Security and Cooperation in Europe (OSCE) by offering more informal dialogue spaces to assist progress on issues that may stall the formal process.

 Amidst regional geopolitical turmoil sparked by the collapse of the Soviet Union, the eastern region of Moldova, known as Transnistria, declared its de-facto separation from Moldova in September 1990.
 It has remained outside of the control of Moldova’s central government ever since.
 Escalation and fighting ensued in mid-1992 and stopped after Russia’s army, stationed in the Transnistrian region, intervened.